 The 1999 planning process included opportunities to gather information from Danby citizens.
-A Focus Group made up of Township residents was invited to help the Zoning Board identify Township issues (since adoption of the Zoning Ordinance in 2001, the former Zoning Board has been reformed as a Planning Commission).
-From these discussions, basic issues were identified and goals were formulated to address those issues.
-In the text below, portions of the 1999 Plan that apply to the Goals and Policies and descriptions of the public process leading up to that plan are quoted, when appropriate.
+A Focus Group made up of Township residents was invited to help the Zoning Board identify Township issues (since the adoption of the Zoning Ordinance in 2001, the former Zoning Board has been reformed as a Planning Commission).
+From these discussions, basic issues were identified, and goals were formulated to address those issues.
+In the text below, portions of the 1999 Plan that apply to the Goals and Policies and descriptions of the public process leading up to that plan are quoted when appropriate.

-During the 2013-2014 update process, the Planning Commission (as well as the Zoning Administrator and the Township Supervisor) reviewed each of the 2008 goals and objectives and confirmed or revised them.
+During the 2023-2024 update process, the Planning Commission and Township Board reviewed each of the 2014 goals and objectives and confirmed or revised them.